 - candy, cakes and desserts

 - ice cream

 - granola and protein bars

 - certain fruits like pineapple and watermelon

-Healthy fats are critical for the health of our cells (especially skin cells!) and fats like omega-3 are important for reducing inflammation in the body.
+Healthy fats are very important for the health of our skin, and fats like omega-3 fatty acids in particular can help reduce inflammation in the body.
 Some great sources of fat for us to eat regularly include:

 - cold water fish or fish oil